return to homepage

 by Miles Mathis

 Millikan performed the famous oil drop experiment in 1909, finding a value of 1.5924 x 10-19C for the elementary electric charge, or the charge on the electron.
 We now think the number is a bit higher, the current figure being 1.6022 x 10-19C.
-Millikan could never explain to himself or to anyone else why he was off by almost 1%, the difference being more than five times greater than his standard error.
+Millikan could never explain to himself or to anyone else why he was off by about .6%, the difference being more than six times greater than his standard error.
 It has been assumed that the difficulty of the experiment was the cause of the error, but Millikan always dismissed that.
 If we study the set-up, we find that the experiment is indeed difficult and expensive to prepare, but once it is correctly prepared, it should be expected to give an answer without such a large error.
 This is what Millikan's standard error is meant to tell us.
 We should have expected an error of <.1%.

 My recent studies have allowed me to solve this longstanding mystery.
 The crucial factor is that the oil drop experiment was performed vertically, in line with gravity.
 In fact, Millikan arrayed his electrical force to balance the gravitational force.
 The reason this explains the error is that I have shown that what has been called gravity up to this time is actually a compound force.
 Newton's gravitational field is, in fact, a vector addition of two fields: the gravity field of the Earth and the charge field of the Earth.
 The charge field has been hidden up to this time in the compound field.

 This means that Millikan was not, as he thought, balancing two fields, his electrical field up and gravity down.
 He was balancing three fields: his electrical field up, gravity down, and the Earth's charge field up.
 In another paper, I have derived a number for the Earth's charge field: .009545 m/s2.
 In a different paper I have shown that this charge field is the mechanical cause of the difference between the Bohr magneton and the magnetic moment of the electron.
 The Bohr magneton is a theoretical number and the magnetic moment is an experimental number, found in the Earth's field.
 But since the Bohr magneton does not include the Earth's field, the two numbers cannot match.
-They are off by the amount of the Earth's charge field.
+They are off by the amount of the Earth's charge field (roughly).

 1http://en.wikipedia.org/wiki/Elementary_charge